kylebarron/medicare_utils/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with \"bug\" and \"help wanted\" is open to whoever wants to implement it.
+Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with
-\"enhancement\" and \"help wanted\" is open to whoever wants to implement it.
+Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation